1

 3

 If you do not have a billet, you are in an IAP status, which if you remain in for too long, you can be separated from the Navy Reserves.
-When applying for a billet, it is best when you are new to the Reserves to try and apply for a "local billet", which means you go on AT with the unit you drill with at the NOSC.
-You are considered "hard billeted".
+When applying for a billet, it is best when you are new to the Reserves to try and apply for a "local billet", which means you go on AT with the unit you drill with at

 4